OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Graph___Style Guide.md

 			  This namespaces theme is not specific enough.
 Additionally, using it makes using links hard to read.
 			  ```
+		- In general, in this graph, the usage of
 	- ## Special Namespaces:
 		- Special Namespaces:
 		- ###  Functional Namespaces: